sbuss/gocon-tokyo/talk-notes.md

 - Also, we support apps that aren't on the GOPATH.
 In fact, go on App Engine predates both cmd/go and GOPATH.
 We *still* don't require you to develop inside GOPATH.
-Even with Go 1.11's first-class support for GOPATH, you can use go modules which don't need to be on GOPATH either.
+Even with Go 1.11, you can use go modules which don't need to be on GOPATH either.

-- We added the appengine package to the standard library which gave easy access to the App Engine APIs
+- We added the appengine package to the standard library which gave easy access to the App Engine APIs, which also meant we had to distribute a custom version of Go, which isn't great.
 - You could call this a feature or not: we didn't support net/http.ListenAndServe because we didn't have a real network stack, instead we set up the webserver on your behalf.
 If you used App Engine prior to Go